MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-833-database-engine-error.md

 ### System performance and query plan actions

 Overall, system performance can play a key role in I/O processing.
 You should consider the general health of the system while investigating reports of stalled or stuck I/O operations.
 Excessive loads can cause the overall system to be slow, including the I/O processing.
 The behavior of the system when the problem occurs can be a key factor in determining the root cause of the problem.
-For example, if the CPU usage becomes high or remains high while the problem occurs, this may indicate that a process on the system is using so much CPU that other processes are being adversely affected.
+For example, if the CPU usage increases or remains high while the problem occurs, it may indicate that a system process is using so much CPU that other processes are being adversely affected.

 **Performance counters**